dgzlopes/python-liftbridge/README.md

 client.publish(Message(stream='foo-stream', value='Hello', key='key'))
 ```

-Also, it is possible to publish a message to the NATS subject.
+Also, it is possible to publish a message to the NATS subject (and, in turn, any streams that match the subject).

 ```python
 # Publish a message to the NATS subject